EffectOrientedProgramming/book/Chapters/06_Failure.md

   weatherReport
 ```

-The program fails with the GPS failure, and the `check` Effect is not run.
+The program fails with the GPS failure, and the `check` Effect does not run.

-Short-circuiting is an essential part of a user-friendly Effect Systems.
+Short-circuiting is an essential part of user-friendly Effect Systems.
 With it, we can write a linear sequence of fallible expressions, while tracking all possible failures.

 ## Handling Thrown Exceptions

 So far our example Effects have **returned** `Exception`s to indicate failure, but you may have legacy code or external libraries which **throw** `Exception`s instead.
-In these situations there are ways to wrap the `Exception`-throwing code so that we get back to our preferred style of returning `Exception`s.
+In these situations there are ways to wrap the `Exception`-throwing code so that we achieve our preferred style of returning `Exception`s.

 ```scala 3 mdoc:invisible
 import zio.*